 College football fans will do just about anything for their teams.
 They’ll travel across the country to deliver well-wishes and make giant turkey legs branded with the school’s logo.
 No matter where you look, college football fan bases are doing something insane to represent their school’s colors.

 Michael Lewis is the Director of Marketing Analytics Center at Emory University, as well as a professor who loves analyzing all things sports.
-In a recent study, he broke down the best fan bases in college football using market research, and his findings are sure to stir up some controversy.
+In a study he conducted, he broke down the best fan bases in college football using market research, and his findings are sure to stir up some controversy.

 “When we talk about fandom, we are really talking about the relationship between teams and fans.
 If we focus on the team side the way forward becomes a bit clearer.
 On some level, college (and pro) teams are brands just like Apple or Coca-Cola.
 If we cast the question of fandom in terms of brand strength, then we can turn a bar room debate into a marketing science based analysis.”

 — Michael Lewis, via “College Football Brands and Fans” study